CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

-For each searchable field there are set values that can be searched (excluding numberic), to determine these values the ``unique_terms()`` command is used.
+For each searchable field there are set values that can be searched (excluding numeric), to determine these values the ``unique_terms()`` command is used.
 For example if we were interested in searchable disease types at the ResearchSubject level were would type the following:

 >>> unique_terms("ResearchSubject.primary_disease_type")
 [None,